-Implementation of Neuromorphic Systems using Memristive Crossbar Array (MCA) has emerged as a promising solution to enable low-power acceleration of neural networks.
-However, the recent trend to design Deep Neural Networks (DNNs) for achieving human-like cognitive abilities poses significant challenges towards the scalable design of neuromorphic systems (due to the increase in computation/storage demands).
-Network pruning han2015learning is a powerful technique to remove redundant connections for designing optimally connected (maximally sparse) DNNs.
+Implementation of neuromorphic systems using memristive crossbar array (MCA) has emerged as a promising solution to enable low-power acceleration of neural networks.
+However, the recent trend to design deep neural networks (DNNs) for achieving human-like cognitive abilities poses significant challenges toward the scalable design of neuromorphic systems (due to the increase in computation/storage demands).
+Network pruning is a powerful technique to remove redundant connections for designing optimally connected (maximally sparse) DNNs.
 However, such pruning techniques induce irregular connections that are incoherent to the crossbar structure.
-Eventually they produce DNNs with highly inefficient hardware realizations (in terms of area and energy).
-In this work, we propose TraNNsformer -an integrated training framework that transforms DNNs to enable their efficient realization on MCA-based systems.
+Eventually, they produce DNNs with highly inefficient hardware realizations (in terms of area and energy).
+In this article, we propose TraNNsformer-an integrated training framework that transforms DNNs to enable their efficient realization on MCA-based systems.
 TraNNsformer first prunes the connectivity matrix while forming clusters with the remaining connections.
-Subsequently, it retrains the network to fine tune the connections and reinforce the clusters.
+Subsequently, it retrains the network to fine-tune the connections and reinforce the clusters.
 This is done iteratively to transform the original connectivity into an optimally pruned and maximally clustered mapping.
-We evaluated the proposed framework by transforming networks of different complexity based on Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) topologies on a wide range of datasets (MNIST, SVHN, CIFAR10, and ImageNet) and executing them on MCA-based systems to analyze the area and energy benefits.
-Without accuracy loss, TraNNsformer reduces the area (energy) consumption by 28% -55% (49% -67%) of MLP networks and by 28% -48% (3% -39%) of CNN networks with respect to the original network implementations.
-Compared to network pruning, TraNNsformer achieves 28% -49% (15% -29%) area (energy) savings for MLP networks and 20% -44% (1% -11%) area (energy) saving for CNN networks.
-Furthermore, TraNNsformer is a technology-aware framework that allows to map a given DNN to any MCA size permissible by the memristive technology for reliable operations.
+We evaluated the proposed framework by transforming networks of different complexity based on multilayer perceptron (MLP) and convolutional neural network (CNN) topologies on a wide range of datasets (MNIST, SVHN, CIFAR10, and ImageNet) and executing them on MCA-based systems to analyze the area and energy benefits.
+Without accuracy loss, TraNNsformer reduces the area (energy) consumption by 28%-55% (49%-67%)of MLP networks and by 28%-48% (3%-39%) of CNN networks with respect to the original network implementations.
+Compared to network pruning, TraNNsformer achieves 28%-49% (15%-29%) area (energy) savings for MLP networks and 20%-44% (1%-11%) area (energy) saving for CNN networks.
+Furthermore, TraNNsformer is a technology-aware framework that allows mapping a given DNN to any MCA size permissible by the memristive technology for reliable operations.

 |Original language||English (US)|